psrc/urbansim/psrc_parcel/data_preparation/README.txt

 2. Copy the resulting 'buildings' table to your cache directory (replace the existing one).

 Note: The procedure in Step 1. includes creating a proposal set which can be very time consuming.
-      If you pass the point where the proposal set is created (i.e. the Development Project Proposal Regression Model has finished) and need to re-run the step, do the following:
+      If you pass the point where the proposal set is created and need to re-run the step, do the following:
       - copy the directory 'development_project_proposals' from the simulation directory to your baseyear cache
       - modify config_buildings_residential.py as follows:
-          * comment out the entry "expected_sale_price_model" in "models"
           * add 'development_project_proposal': {} to the 'datasets_to_preload' entry
+          * if you need to also re-run the Development Project Proposal Regression Model, uncomment the line self['models_configuration']['expected_sale_price_model']['controller']["prepare_for_run"]['arguments']["create_proposal_set"] = False
+          * otherwise, comment out the entry "expected_sale_price_model" in "models" (make sure the development_project_proposals directory in your baseyear cache has the attribute 'unit_price_expected', which is the result of the eliminated model)
       - invoke the start_run.py command (Step 1.) again

 III.
 Assign buildings to households